 - Affordable housing

-If you are struggling with money and need financial or other assistance, check out this list of resources:
+If you are struggling with money and need financial or other assistance, check out this list of resources to help you afford housing: